Floressek/Language_model_interface/README.md

 ## Installation and Setup

 ### Prerequisites:
 Ensure Python 3.x is installed on your system.
+Recommended RAM: 16GB and a decent GPU.

 ### Install Ollama:
 Before running the chat interface, install the ollama library using pip: